Early Wynn: Later life

-Personal
+Personal life

 Wynn married Mabel Allman in 1939.
 She was killed in a car accident in 1942.
 They had one child together, son Joe, whom Wynn's relatives helped to raise after Mabel's death.
 In the fall of 1944, just after entering the Army, Wynn married his second wife, Lorraine Follin.
 They later had a daughter, Sherry.
 Early and Lorraine resided in Nokomis, Florida.
 Wynn had several hobbies, including flying his Cessna 170, hunting, and operating powerboats.
 In the 1960s, he owned the Early Wynn Steak House and Bowling Lanes in Venice, Florida.

 Toughness

 Wynn was remembered for his toughness and for the frequency with which he threw at batters.
 He once stated, "I'd knock down my own grandmother if she dug in on me."
 He also said to reporters: "Why should I worry about hitters?
 Do they worry about me?
 Do you ever find a hitter crying because he's hit a line drive through the box?
 My job is getting hitters out.
 If I don't get them out I lose.
 I don't like losing a game any more than a salesman likes losing a big sale.
 I've got a right to knock down anybody holding a bat."
 When he was then asked whether he would have the same opinion if the batter were his own mother, he paused, then responded, "Mother was a pretty good curveball hitter."

 In fact, when Wynn was with the Indians, he actually threw a pitch at his own 15-year-old son, Joe.
 Wynn was throwing pre-game batting practice to Joe, and Joe hit two long drives in a row.
 Ushers in the nearly empty stadium began to clap.
 Moments later, Joe was lying flat on his back in the batting cage, frightened by his father's knockdown pitch.
 Wynn said later, "He was leaning in on me, and I had to show him who was boss."